 - Proper spacing is necessary.
 A towel is needed at the bottom of the bin.
 The cloth should restrict the eggs from rolling around quickly and also to provide soft padding while in the developmental stages.
-The lamp should be inside of the bin to light all eggs.
+The lamp should be inside the bin to light all eggs.

 - Mark the eggs with an X and O on opposite sides.
-Carefully place the eggs inside of the bin.
+Carefully place the eggs inside the bin.
 To monitor temperature settings, adjust the lamp as needed.
 Once the bulb is positioned correctly, sprinkle water on the eggs to create the desired humidity.
 Use the temperature and humidity gauges to ensure that the environment is conducive for hatching chicken eggs properly.

 - Frequently turn the eggs throughout the day at least five times.
 The entire incubation process remains at about 21 days.